 We believe barriers break down as we learn each other's stories.
 In the process, we begin to see each other as individual human beings, struggling the way we all must to live good lives and treat each other decently.
 We are all parts of different communities, and we reach out and cross over in strange, often surprising ways.
 The Martin Luther King, Jr. Day Writing Awards provides a common ground for all these communities.

 Winners of the contest read to an audience of hundreds at Carnegie Mellon University during an annual celebration on Martin Luther King, Jr. Day.
 In addition, a book of the award-winning works is published and distributed at the event.
 The online archive of these books is meant to keep the discussion alive by making the writing accessible to an even larger audience.
 Past prize-winning works are featured in the books below, starting with the current year.
 The top prize winners in each category receive cash prizes.

-Find out more on the Martin Luther King, Jr. Day Writing Awards in the video here:
+Learn more about the Martin Luther King, Jr. Day Writing Awards in this video:

-Watch MLK Jr. Day Writing Awards Founder Jim Daniels talk about the awards, and hear CMU students Joyce Wang and Joss Green, and Pittsburgh CAPA students Ilan Magnani and Madison Katarski, discuss their award-winning entries on KDKA-TV Pittsburgh Today Live.
+Watch Martin Luther King, Jr. Day Writing Awards Founder and Director Jim Daniels talk about the awards and hear CMU students Joyce Wang and Joss Green and Pittsburgh CAPA students Ilan Magnani and Madison Katarski discuss their 2019 award-winning entries on KDKA-TV Pittsburgh Today Live.

-Read Jim Daniels discuss the origins of the Martin Luther King, Jr. Day Writing Awards and his experience in a writing class with James Baldwin in Poets & Writers.
+Read an interview with Jim Daniels about the origins of the Martin Luther King, Jr. Day Writing Awards and his experience in a writing class with James Baldwin in Poets & Writers.